vishrutkohli/mailman3/src/mailman/docs/DATABASE.rst

 others.

 Currently, Mailman is known to work with either the default SQLite3 database, or PostgreSQL.
-(Volunteers to port it to MySQL are welcome!).
+(Volunteers to port it to other databases are welcome!).
 If you want to use SQLite3, you generally don't need to change anything, but if you want Mailman to use PostgreSQL, you'll need to set that up first, and then change a configuration variable in your `/etc/mailman.cfg` file.

 Two configuration variables control which database Mailman uses.
 The first names the class implementing the database interface.
 The second names the